SimonLy95/MonthlySlip/README.md

 4. type the character y to continue generating more cvs
 5. type anything else without including the character y to terminate the program

-<br />This version is running on old code.
+<br /> Note: this version is running on old code.
 Instructions to run the executable:
 1. Download the entire package
 2. Go into MonthlySlipExecutable file
 3. Double click on the MonthlySlip.bat

-<br /> Instructions to run the src file (MonthlySlipSimple/MonthlySlip):
+<br /> Note: MonthlySlip version.
+Instructions to run the src file (MonthlySlipSimple/MonthlySlip):
 1. Download the entire package
 2. Open your IDE of choice
 3. Click file